September 28th, 2016

 – This feed and its contents are the property of The Huffington Post, and use is subject to our terms.
 It may be used for personal consumption, but may not be distributed on a website.

-GPS for the Soul – The Huffington Post
+Healthy Living – The Huffington Post

 Special News Bulletin-http://www.acrx.org -As millions of Americans strive to deal with the economic downturn,loss of jobs,foreclosures,high cost of gas,and the rising cost of prescription drug cost.
 Charles Myrick ,the President of American Consultants Rx, announced the re-release of the American Consultants Rx community service project which consist of millions of free discount prescription cards being donated to thousands of not for profits,hospitals,schools,churches,etc. in an effort to assist the uninsured,under insured,and seniors deal with the high cost of prescription drugs.-American Consultants Rx -Pharmacy Discount Network News